Maggie Jones, Baroness Jones of Whitchurch: Non-political positions

+Political career

 Labour Party positions

 Jones was a member of the Labour Party's National Executive Committee (NEC) within the trade union section from 1993 to 2005.
 She was elected Chair of the Labour Party in 2000, the year the Prime Minister Tony Blair controversially appointed Charles Clarke to be the similarly named Party Chairman.
 She was co-convener, along with Tony Blair, of the NEC Joint Policy Committee for much of her time on the NEC.

-Parliamentary candidate for Blaenau Gwent
+Unsuccessful parliamentary candidate

 Jones was the Labour Party parliamentary candidate for the constituency of Blaenau Gwent at the 2005 general election, the safest Labour seat in Wales, and fifth safest in the UK.
 She was selected from a women-only shortlist which was controversially imposed upon the local party; subsequently eight of twelve members of the local executive resigned in protest.
 The retiring MP Llew Smith also criticised the selection method.

-Peter Law, the Labour Welsh Assembly Member for the constituency, resigned from the party and stood against her as an Independent.
+Peter Law, the Labour Welsh Assembly Member for the constituency, resigned from the party and stood against her as an independent.
 Prior to the announcement of Law's rumoured candidacy, Jones stated that Law would be "very foolish" to stand against her.
 She argued "Blaenau Gwent is solidly Labour and I don't think people will vote for anyone else."

 Law won the seat with a majority of 9,121 votes, creating one of the media highlights of the election.
 The Daily Telegraph described Jones' defeat as "one of the most spectacular general election results of modern times".

-Peerage and Shadow Minister
+House of Lords

-Following her election defeat, Jones was nominated for a Life Peerage in 2005 by the Labour Party, according to a list leaked to The Times.
+Following her election defeat, Jones was nominated for a life peerage in 2005 by the Labour Party, according to a list leaked to The Times.
 This leaked list eventually led to the Cash for Peerages scandal in which Jones was not implicated.
 On 10 April 2006, her nomination for a peerage was officially announced, and she was gazetted as Baroness Jones of Whitchurch, of Whitchurch in the County of South Glamorgan on 5 June 2006.
 Jones' peerage was widely criticised, with Law stating "That is the way New Labour works.
 It's a poor example of patronage and power."
 Labour MP Paul Flynn was also critical, he argued: "This is standing democracy on its head.
 The House of Lords shouldn't be used to reward a candidate who has been emphatically rejected by the electorate."

+On 16 November 2006, she made her maiden speech in the House of Lords during a debate on the Queen's Speech.

-In June 2010 Jones joined Labour's Shadow Ministerial Team, as Labour's House of Lords spokeswoman on Culture, Olympics, Media and Sport.
-She was then promoted to the Shadow Education Minister.
-Since 2015 she has been Labour's Shadow Environment Minister in the Lords.
+In June 2010 Jones joined Labour's Shadow Ministerial Team, as Labour's House of Lords Spokesperson on Culture, Olympics, Media and Sport.
+She was then promoted to the Shadow Spokesperson for Education and served from 2011 to 2015.
+From 2015, she undertook the role of Labour's Shadow Spokesperson for Environment, Food and Rural Affairs and served until 2022, before serving as Shadow Spokesperson for Science, Innovation and Technology from 2023 to 2024.